skypager/skypager/README.md

 In the above example, I've packaged up a runtime that comes complete with a firebase integration, a github and npm integration.

-All of the code needed to power these integrations is bundled with the runtime, and is lazy loaded when needed from unpkg.
+All of the code needed to power these integrations is lazy loaded when needed from unpkg.
+You could substitute your own CDN, or use webpack's dynamic imports to lazy load, whatever works for your situation.

 This reusable module expects that it will be dynamically configured at runtime via `settings` that is pulled from the runtime's state.

+This is generally a good practice, if you're familiar with [12 Factor Apps](https://12factor.net).
+You generally don't bundle these "secrets" with your source code, or you have different settings in development, staging, and production.

+The runtime's extensions API makes it easy to combine the cached source code you load from disk, with the runtime specific configuration for that app.

-The runtime's state is data that can easily be controlled to be project specific, deployment specific, or dynamically controlled based on node's `process.env` or `process.argv` variables.
-(If you're deploying the same project to multiple URLs for example.)
+The runtime's state is data that can easily be controlled to be project specific, deployment specific, or dynamically controlled based.

-The extension itself just passes this data as arguments when enabling each feature.
+It can be based on any combination of

+- node's `process.env` or `process.argv` variables.
+- the current directory
+- the current package.json or git repo
+- the current URL or hostname

+The extension API and runtime make all of this environment and process specific data available as the runtime loads and enables the features it needs to run your program.

 ## Beyond Boilerplates

 The idea of using boilerplate projects, or even most recently, Github template repositories, is appealing because github repositories are free and unlimited and disk space is cheap.
 Duplicating npm dependencies, and boilerplate code for wiring up React with
 React Router, and with express and server side redering, is a manageable side effect as you begin to accumulate projects and repositories.

-Instead, when developing using a monorepo, or portfolio, the boilerplate is managed by conventions for project types and module exports (what we define in the `main` or `browser` `module` `style` or `unpkg` properties in our package.json )
+With Skypager, you are encouraged to developing using a monorepo, or portfolio.
+The boilerplate in your application can be managed by conventions for project types and module exports that are specified at a portfolio level and shared across all of the projects.

-So it is possible to abstract things which provide build scripts in and say
+So it is possible to abstract things which provide build scripts and say

-modules which provide build scripts are named `@myscope/build-scripts-*`
+- all of my modules which provide build scripts are named `@myscope/build-scripts-*`

-modules which provide features are named `@myscope/features-*`

-modules which provide servers are named `@myscope/servers-*`
+- all of my modules which provide servers are named `@myscope/servers-*`

-In a monorepo, there can be multiple providers of `build-scripts`, `servers` and `features`.
+In a monorepo, there can be multiple providers of `build-scripts` and `servers`,  but your project code never needs to know or say more than `skypager build` or `skypager serve`.

-Which one a particular project relies on, is better left to be determined by incorporating that specific project's `package.json` and combining it with `process.argv` or `process.env`.

 Skypager makes this just in time module composition a first class citizen in your projects.

 That being said, boilerplates are still good and have their place.

-Here are a couple to use:

 - [Full Stack Skypager Application](https://github.com/soederpop/skypager-fullstack-boilerplate)
 - [Full Stack Skypager Application with Google Helpers](https://github.com/soederpop/skypager-google-project-boilerplate)